mingfang/terraform-provider-k8s/site/k8s_apiextensions_k8s_io_v1beta1_custom_resource_definition/README.md

 ###### Required •  TypeString

 StatusReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Replicas.
 Only JSON paths without the array notation are allowed.
 Must be a JSON Path under .status.
-If there is no value under the given path in the CustomResource, the status replica value in the /scale subresource will default to 0.ource will return an error on GET.
-#### status_replicas_path

-###### Required •  TypeString

-StatusReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Replicas.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under .status.
-If there is no value under the given path in the CustomResource, the status replica value in the /scale subresource will default to 0.s storage version.
-## subresources

-Subresources describes the subresources for CustomResource Top-level and per-version subresources are mutually exclusive.
-Per-version subresources must not all be set to identical values (top-level subresources should be used instead) This field is alpha-level and is only honored by servers that enable the CustomResourceWebhookConversion feature.

-## scale

-Scale denotes the scale subresource for CustomResources

-#### label_selector_path

-######  TypeString

-LabelSelectorPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Selector.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under .status.
-Must be set to work with HPA.
-If there is no value under the given path in the CustomResource, the status label selector value in the /scale subresource will default to the empty string.
-#### spec_replicas_path

-###### Required •  TypeString

-SpecReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Spec.Replicas.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under .spec.
-If there is no value under the given path in the CustomResource, the /scale subresource will return an error on GET.
-#### status_replicas_path

-###### Required •  TypeString

-StatusReplicasPath defines the JSON path inside of a CustomResource that corresponds to Scale.Status.Replicas.
-Only JSON paths without the array notation are allowed.
-Must be a JSON Path under .status.
 If there is no value under the given path in the CustomResource, the status replica value in the /scale subresource will default to 0.